 - Participate on a Domestic Violence Coordinating Council

-Domestic violence, in any form, diminishes human beings.
-Children, the future of our society, are all too often witnesses of this abuse and suffer irreparable damage from the exposure.
-Healthcare professionals can make a critical difference in ending this costly, destructive epidemic and halting the transmission of violence from generation to generation.
-By being alert to the possibility of domestic abuse in patients of every age, race, cultural, and socioeconomic group, nurses can identify, protect, and assist victims in resolving their situations.
+Domestic violence in any form deprives those who are affected of their basic human rights.
+Children, who are the future of our society, are witnesses of this abuse and suffer irreparable damage from the exposure.
+Healthcare professionals can make a critical difference in ending this costly, destructive epidemic and interrupt the transmission of violence from generation to generation.
+By being alert to the possibility of domestic abuse in the life of every patient, healthcare professionals can identify, protect, and assist victims in resolving their situations.

-To accomplish this goal, nurses must be present for their patients, learn to ask the right questions, and help be the voice for those who are too afraid to ask for help.
-Healthcare professionals must put forth a coordinated effort with advocacy groups, community resources, and law enforcement in order to be effective change agents.
+To accomplish this goal, healthcare professionals must be informed and present for their patients.
+They need to collaborate with advocacy groups, community agencies, and law enforcement in order to be effective change agents.

 National Domestic Violence Hotline

 Power and Control Wheel (Domestic Abuse Intervention Project)

 Sexual assault forensic-medical exam SAFE toolkit (KY Board of Nursing)

 What is a safety plan?
 (National Domestic Violence Hotline)